-Completely averted with Sarris, whose defeats tend to come because he has absolutely zero chance of knowing something (Omega-13, or that the Thermians had based their beliefs on another culture's entertainment), or because he's an actual military leader, not merely pretending ( and thus didn't expect a deft maneuver that'd be suicide for any but the best pilots, from a pilot who nearly crashed the ship as they disembarked.
+By contrast Sarris' own defeats tend to come because he has zero chance of knowing something (Omega-13, or that the Thermians had based their beliefs on another culture's entertainment), or because he's an actual military leader, not merely pretending ( and thus didn't expect a deft maneuver that'd be suicide for any but the best pilots, from a pilot who nearly crashed the ship as they disembarked.
 Plus said maneuver was Crazy Enough to Work but would never be tried in real life; the actors did it because that would be the TV method of doing it).

-Genre Savvy: Guy Fleegman, who berates the others for their Genre Blindness.
-Ironically, he is the only character who is not mortally wounded before Jason activates the Omega-13.
+Guy Fleegman berates the others for their Genre Blindness.
+Ironically, the only thing he is Wrong Genre Savvy about is his status as a Red Shirt.
+He is the only character who is not mortally wounded before Jason activates the Omega-13.

 Guy: Didn't you guys ever watch the show?!

 Once shown the "historical documents" Sarris is the only nonhuman character who realizes that he is dealing with actors who have been mistaken for real explorers.
 This implies that unlike the Thermians, his own race produces entertainment.

 Sarris: How adorable.
 The actors are going to play war with me!

 Glory Days: Jason Nesmith hasn't done anything sinceGalaxy Quest.
 Alexander Dane bemoans that he was a 'proper' Shakespearean ActorbeforeGalaxy Quest.